 - Vanilla Extract: McCormick is my go-to brand and is easy to find in most grocery stores.

 - Powdered Sugar: Also known as confectioners sugar, it mixes easy and helps to make a nice smooth creamy frosting.

 - Cinnamon: Use the freshest and best ground cinnamon.
 My go to cinnamon is a Vietnamese variety from Morton & Basset.
 These are cinnamon rolls so you want a nice smooth cinnamon flavor.

-The quantities needed are listed in recipe card.
+The quantities needed are listed in the recipe card.

-In a medium bowl mix together 4 ounces of the cream cheese, 1 tablespoon butter. ½ cup brown sugar.
+In a medium bowl mix together 4 ounces of the cream cheese, 1 tablespoon butter, ground cinnamon, and ½ cup brown sugar.
 Use a wooden spoon to stir and smash the ingredients until smooth.

 Spread the cinnamon filling over the rolled out biscuit dough.

-Place rolls into a parchment lined 6-inch cake pan.
+Place rolls into a parchment-lined 6-inch cake pan.
 Bake at 375egrees Fahrenheit for 25-30 minutes.
-If you are making this the day ahead, at this point you can cover and place in the refrigerator until ready to bake.
+If you are making this the day ahead, at this point you can cover and place it in the refrigerator until ready to bake.